HyperAgents/hmas/CONTRIBUTING.md

 Related issues :
 https://github.com/HyperAgents/ns.hyperagents.org/issues/6

+2) When should you use rdfs:seeAlso instead of dct:source?

+Use dct:source when the described resource is derived from the related resource in whole or in part e.g. a particular comment that justifies the described resource or the motivating scenario.

+Use rdfs:seeAlso for every resources that is related to the described resource e.g. the rationale given in issues, similar resources.

+Related issues :
+...

+3) Use rdfs:comments to give the definition of your described resource

+Related issues :
+...

 ### Creating new classes and properties

 1) Do not duplicate the same difference in properties, classes and ranges/domains